Communist AI vs Liberal AI

 Current discussions around disinformation, content moderation and government surveillance often point to threats such as deepfakes and the potential demise of democracy.
 However, these discussions often lead to solutions that are closer to surveillance and communist ideas and weaken the fundamental values of free democracies.
 Such approaches are more akin to the Chinese model and jeopardize individual freedom.
 An example of this is the criticism of the EU Commission's attempts to break encryption through measures such as chat control, which would not only significantly undermine the privacy of citizens, but also enable far-reaching state surveillance.

 The mass adoption of large language models (LLMs) has now made it remarkably easy to create and modify content to target specific individuals or demographics.
-Services based on LLMs, such as ChatGPT, act not only as interfaces to AI systems, as Tech Philosopher Dr. Denisa Reshef Kera recently described, but also as fine-tuned 'agents' designed to help users while deflecting specific requests or problems.
+Services based on LLMs, such as ChatGPT, act not only as interfaces to such LLM's, as Tech Philosopher Dr. Denisa Reshef Kera recently described, but also as fine-tuned 'agents' designed to help users while deflecting specific requests or problems.
+Policies and procedures are implemented to track and filter the replies generated by the model when interacting with users.
 This subtle form of censorship is particularly dangerous as it is invisible and arbitrary, which can strongly influence public opinion and political discourse.
 This shows that AI has become not only a technical phenomenon, but also a political and social one.

 I understand the appeal of centralized language models as a means of controlling thought, especially in our turbulent times.
 However, if a political entity could control language, it would also control thought, making it impossible not only to express a dissenting opinion, but to think it at all.
 Orwell's warnings in 1984 are a reminder of the dangers of giving an authority uncontrolled power over information, language and truth.
 Orwell's work emphasizes the importance of a free and open society in which information is not monopolized by those in power.
 It should serve as a warning, not as a guide to a totalitarian future.